-INFANT gives its industry partners access to worldfirst technologies, enabling them to deliver innovative solutions to global markets.
+INFANT gives its industry partners access to world-first technologies, enabling them to deliver innovative solutions to global markets.

 Prof Louise Kenny - Centre Co-director

 Louise Kenny is Professor of Obstetrics at UCC, a consultant obstetrician and part of the perinatal medicine team at Cork University Maternity Hospital.
 Her work has resulted in three patent applications relating to pregnancy biomarkers and more than 100 peer-reviewed original papers, reviews and book chapters.
-She is the editor of the 19th Edition of ‘Obstetrics by Ten Teachers’ – the world’s leading undergraduate textbook in obstetrics – and a reviewer for a wide range of international journals and research funding bodies.
+Professor Kenny leads the pregnancy research activity at INFANT.

 Prof Geraldine Boylan - Centre Co-director

 Geraldine Boylan is Professor of Neonatal Physiology at UCC.
 She has written dozens of peer-reviewed journal articles and conference papers, and contributed chapters to eight books.
-Prof Boylan leads the neonatal brain research activity at INFANT.
+Professor Boylan leads the neonatal brain research activity at INFANT.

-Christian Stafford- Business Development Mangager
+Christian Stafford- Head of Business Development